 The flights for tours beginning or ending in The Netherlands will arrive or depart from Amsterdam.
 No flights land or depart from Luxembourg.
 On-tour transportation is provided primarily by private motor coach, but may include planes, trains, boats, ferries, or other modes.
-During free time, you may wish to explore the cities by public transportation, and your tour coordinator and tour guide will have suggestions.
-Most locations are best accessed on foot.
-Amsterdam has a user friendly bus and tram system, if needed.
+In your free time, you may wish to explore the main cities by public transportation.
+Your tour coordinator can provide local transportation information to you for each city visited.

 Airlines have varying weight restrictions on luggage.
 Some airlines may impose additional charges if you choose to check any baggage.
 Please contact your airline or refer to its website for detailed information regarding your airline’s checked baggage policies.
 Bear in mind that your luggage will probably weigh more on your return trip due to souvenir shopping.
 We allow only one suitcase per person.
 One carry-on bag is also permitted, provided that it does not exceed 45 inches (length + width + height).
 There may be times when you will have to handle your own bags, and you’ll find that lightweight luggage provides a distinct advantage.
 Make sure you label your baggage and carry valuables, medication and documents in your carry-on luggage.

-In the Netherlands, the universal staples of beef, chicken and fish are prepared in a simple fashion, and substantial soups and stews are also very popular.
-Snack food might be less familiar, where the emphasis is on fish.
+In the Netherlands, beef, chicken and fish are prepared in a simple fashion, with substantial soups and stews as the universal staples.
+Snack food might be less familiar, which features fish.
 You might try maatje, raw green herrings served with onions.
 Also popular are pancakes, french fries, doughnuts and waffles.
 In Luxembourg, the culinary influences are mostly Germanic.
 Smoked sausages, hams and hearty stews are popular.

-The euro is the currency you will be using on your tour.
-Better rates of exchange are usually available overseas, although it is worth ordering some currency from your local bank to use when you first arrive.
-We advise using ATM/debit cards and credit cards, which can be used to withdraw cash at local banks, as needed.
-You can use most debit/credit cards at ATMs on the international networks Cirrus and Plus, but make sure to check with your home bank about withdrawal fees.
+You will use the Euro on your tour.
+Better rates of exchange are usually available overseas, although it’s worth ordering some currency from your local bank to use when you first arrive.
+We advise using ATM/debit cards and credit cards, both of which are accepted in most countries.
 We suggest that you inform your bank and credit card company of your travel plans, so that they won’t confuse your international purchases for fraudulent charges.
 International banks and businesses primarily accept debit and credit cards that work with the EMV chip system.
 If you do not already have at least one debit or credit card with a chip in it, we strongly recommend requesting one from your bank prior to your tour.

-The Netherlands are one hour ahead of Greenwich Mean Time (GMT) and nine hours ahead of Pacific Standard Time (PST).
+The Netherlands and Luxembourg are one hour ahead of Greenwich Mean Time (GMT) and nine hours ahead of Pacific Standard Time (PST).
 When it is noon in California, it’s 9 p.m. in Amsterdam.